navattic.identify({ email: user.email })

 Ultimately, the goal is to win more business, and this is where automation delivers its biggest impact.
 It’s not just about speed; it’s about effectiveness.
 By using a tool that pulls the most accurate and persuasive information for each specific opportunity, your team can create highly targeted proposals that speak directly to a client’s needs.
 This focus on quality helps teams create more compelling responses.
 In fact, sales teams that use proposal software can increase win rates significantly, allowing them to prioritize their time on the most strategic and valuable deals.

-What to Look For in a Proposal Automation Tool
+What to Look For in Automated Proposal Software

 Once you’re ready to bring a proposal tool into your workflow, the next step is figuring out which one is the right fit.
 The market is full of options, but not all are created equal.
 The best platforms share a few key characteristics that directly address the biggest proposal challenges: speed, consistency, and intelligence.
 A great tool doesn't just spit out documents; it becomes an extension of your sales team, helping them work more efficiently and close deals faster.
 It should feel less like another piece of software to manage and more like a strategic partner in your sales process.